 Numerous studies have found that individuals diagnosed as sociopaths respond positively to specific therapeutic interventions.
 When used in conjunction with tools that promote personality awareness and acceptance, certain methods of therapy are proven to be highly effective for sociopathy.
 In other words, sociopathy is a largely treatable disorder.

 In this blog I plan to define this category and illuminate all the sides of the sociopathic personality – not just the ones sensationalized for entertainment’s sake.
 I will put a compassionate face on an otherwise demonized disorder.
 I will argue the importance of inclusion – rather than exclusion – of sociopathy in the psychology field.
-I will will use my dual perspective as both doctor and patient to attest to the struggles from both sides.
+I will will use my dual perspective as both doctor and subject to attest to the struggles from both sides.

 As a sociopath I’ve become acutely aware of the fact that I am just as capable of love and nurturing as I am indifference and destruction.
 As a doctor I’ve explored the depths of my darkness and come to terms with it.
 As a researcher I’ve analyzed similarities in other sociopathic personalities and tested different psychological interventions.